+Module code: FLGX884 Semester 1 and 2 NQF-Level: 8a

 Title: Occupational Hygiene Monitoring B

+Module outcomes:

+At the end of the module the student should be able to:

-- estimate the health risk posed by certain environmental factors in the workplace; and - identify, quantify and control such risk.
+• estimate the health risk posed by certain environmental factors in the workplace; and

+identify, quantify and control such risk.

+Mode of delivery:

+Full-time - Contact.

+Assessment methods:

+One examination per module.
-Title: Vibration, Heat and Ergonomic Factors

-- identify poor ergonomic work practices as well as vibration and exposure to heat/cold; - make relevant recommendations with regard to workplace design and the ergonomically correct handling of tools; and - demonstrate the necessary knowledge to protect workers against exposure to heat and cold by means of different physical methods as well as acclimatisation.
+Module code: FLGX885 Semester 1 and 2 NQF-Level: 8a Title: Vibration, Heat and Ergono mic Factors Module outcomes: At the end of the module the stud lent should be able to: identify poor ergonomic wor k practices as well as vibration and exposure to heat/cold; make relevant recommendations with regard to workplace design and the ergonomically correct handling of tools; and • demonstrate the necessary knowledge to protect workers against exposure to heat and cold by means of different physical methods as well as acclimatisation.
+Mode of delivery: Full-time - Contact.
+Assessment methods: One examination per module.

-Title: Labour Legislation

-demonstrate knowledge applicable to occupational hygiene, including the Occupational Health and Safety Act, Mine Health and Safety Act, appropriate regulations and the NIOSH's Occupational Exposure Sampling Strategy Manual (OESSM).
+Module code: FLGX886 Semester 1 and 2 NQF-Level: 8a Title: Labour Legislation demonstrate knowledge applicable to occupational hygiene, including the Occupational Health and Safety Act, Mine Health and Safety Act, appropriate regulations and the NIOSH's Occupational Exposure Sampling Strategy Manual (OESSM).